Me/Moxie

 Todd Karhu

 I’m a lecturer at King’s College London, where I’m based in the Yeoh Tiong Lay Centre for Politics, Philosophy and Law.
-I'm also the director of the LLB in Politics, Philosophy and Law (PPL).
+I'm also the director of the Politics, Philosophy and Law (PPL) programme.
 Most of my research is in moral, legal, and political philosophy.

 Before coming to King’s, I was a postdoctoral fellow at the McCoy Family Center for Ethics in Society at Stanford University.
 Before that, I received a PhD in philosophy from the London School of Economics.
 I also have an MPhil in political theory from the University of Oxford and a BA from University College Maastricht.